Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Introduction

-From heavy-quark symmetry considerations, bottom counterparts of the observed hidden-charm pentaquarks are naturally anticipated.
+From heavy-quark symmetry considerations, bottom counterparts of the observed hidden-charm pentaquarks are expected from heavy-quark symmetry.
 Replacing a charm quark by a bottom quark preserves the underlying color structure while introducing a larger mass scale that modifies binding dynamics and suppresses heavy-quark contributions to electromagnetic observables.
 Experimentally, the LHCb Collaboration has reported exploratory analyses of structures containing a single bottom quark in weak decays mediated by the $b \to c\bar{c}s$ transition, observed in final states such as $J/\psi K\pi p$ and $J/\psi \phi p$ \cite{Aaij2018WeakbPc}.
 Although these studies do not establish fully hidden-bottom configurations, they indicate that the relevant production mechanisms are accessible, motivating dedicated searches for hidden-bottom pentaquarks.

 In our previous work, we investigated the mass spectra of hidden-charm and hidden-bottom multiquark systems using the generalized Gürsey–Radicati mass formula and analyzed magnetic moments of hidden-charm pentaquarks within the molecular framework \cite{Gupta2026}.
 To our knowledge, a systematic study of magnetic moments in the strange decuplet hidden-bottom sector has not yet been reported.
 We compute the magnetic moments within three structural scenarios: a baryon–meson molecular form $(qqb)(q\bar{b})$, a diquark-diquark-antiquark model $((bq)\{q q\}\bar b)$, and a diquark-triquark configuration $((bq)(\bar b qq))$.
-In particular, we evaluate the magnetic moments of strange hidden-bottom pentaquark states with total spin--parity $J^P = \tfrac{1}{2}^-, \tfrac{3}{2}^-$, and $\tfrac{5}{2}^-$.
-This unified treatment enables a systematic comparison of clustering schemes and clarifies the role of spin–flavor correlations in determining electromagnetic properties in the bottom sector.
+In particular, we evaluate the magnetic moments of strange hidden-bottom pentaquark states with total spin-parity $J^P = \tfrac{1}{2}^-, \tfrac{3}{2}^-$, and $\tfrac{5}{2}^-$.
+This unified treatment enables a systematic comparison of clustering schemes and clarifies the extent to which spin-flavor correlations and heavy-quark suppression govern the electromagnetic properties of hidden-bottom pentaquarks.

 The paper is organized as follows.
 In Sec.~II, we discuss the three structural models considered in this work and construct the corresponding wave functions of strange hidden-bottom pentaquark states.
 Section III presents the magnetic moment operator and analytical expressions.
 Numerical results are discussed in Section IV, followed by summary in Section V.